 - ¼ cup crushed nuts (optional)

-- 2 tbsp butter or non dairy butter alternative
+- 2 tablespoon butter or non dairy butter alternative

-- 2 tbsp brown sugar or brown sugar alternative
+- 2 tablespoon brown sugar or brown sugar alternative

 - 2 dashes cinnamon